 Why go?
 Get ready to make some tough decisions: Fantasyland for the kids, or Walt Disney Studios for the parents?
 Regardless of age, bumping into Mickey or Minnie never fails to put a smile on everyone’s face.

 Don’t miss?
 Experience the full package with a night at Disneyland Hotel, similar to the Disney Hotel in New York.

 What is it?
-A mythical walk among tombs full of bones.
+An atmospheric walk among tombs full of bones.

 Why go?
 The original Paris Catacombes were built between the 17th and 18th century, right at the start of the city’s effort to begin building underground so as to support the construction of monuments, palaces and other religious buildings.
 These sinister tunnels 20 metres below the ground will never stop fascinating Parisians and tourists alike.

 Don’t miss?
 There are plenty of unofficial walks and sometimes you can even go to secret raves in the tunnels.

 What is it?
 The Jewish quarter’s enlightening museums prove there’s far more to the Marais than chocolate and falafel.

 Why go?
 A nucleus for Jewish culture in Paris, this area boasts two important places dedicated to the religion’s history: Le Mémorial de la Shoah, which commemorates the Jews who were killed during the Second World War, and the Musée d'Art et d'Histoire du Judaïsme, whose collections trace the complex spiritual and cultural heritage of Moses and his people.

 Don’t miss?
 Walk around the area, and you’ll come face to face with the remains of the Philippe Auguste wall, one of Paris’s oldest surrounding walls dating back to the 12th century.

 What is it?
 One of the last ‘villages’ in the capital.